Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

 Read our review: Why Lake Johnson is our favorite lake

-An easy 2-mile paved scenic greenway trail loops around Shelley Lake and is popular with locals in North Raleigh, so it’s better for walkers and runners than cyclists at peak times.
+An easy 2-mile paved scenic greenway trail loops around Shelley Lake, which is a popular walk with locals in North Raleigh.

-Also on offer are basketball courts, a playground for younger kids, and a fishing pier.
+There are also basketball courts, a playground for younger kids, and a fishing pier.

 Read our review: Shelley Lake Park loop trail

-Other activities include picnicking, playgrounds, catch-and-release fishing, and seasonal boating.
+Other fun activities you can do include picnicking, taking the kids to the playgrounds, catch-and-release fishing, and seasonal boating.

 Lake Lynn Trail is a 2.6 mile heavily trafficked paved loop trail with scenic views and a couple of hills but nothing too challenging,